This post has partner links that I may receive compensation for at no cost to you. Thank you!

 Genghis Khan (Jingisukan)

 The most famous food in Tono is known as Genghis Khan.
 Named after the famed warlord, local Genghis Khan restaurants feature grilled lamb or mutton.
 It’s related to Mongolian BBQ restaurants you might find elsewhere.
 Similar to yakinuku, you grill the meat yourself, then dip it in sauce.
-Jingiskan Anbe is one of the highest rated Genghis Khan restaurants in Tono, but unfortunately it was closed on the day I visited, as were most others.
+Jingiskan Anbe is one of the highest rated Genghis Khan restaurants in Tono, but unfortunately, it was closed on the day I visited, as were most others.
 It’s available at the restaurant at Furusato Village.
 Should you not have it on a day trip to Tono, Genghis Khan can also be found elsewhere in Tohoku & Hokkaido.

 Kuretsubo Soba

 Kuretsubo soba is a soba noodle dish made with locally-grown kuretsubo turnips.
-In can be found in a few locations around Tono, including the roadside Tono Kaze no Oka and the Tono Furusato Village.
+It can be found in a few locations around Tono, including the roadside Tono Kaze no Oka and the Tono Furusato Village.

 What to drink in Tono, Japan